Baptism

 Anointing of the Sick

 The Anointing of the Sick is a sacrament of healing.
-It promises forgiveness and a strengthening of one's spirit so as to aid them in recovering their health.
-If you experience an emergency, are hospitalized or are confined to your home, please call the Church Office, 317-852-3195, to arrange for visits or to receive the sacraments.
-You are encouraged when you register at the hospital to indicate that you are Catholic.
-If you are calling after hours for an emergency, please call the Church Office, 317-852-3195, and press 5.
+It promises forgiveness and a strengthening of one's spirit to aid them in recovering their health.
+If you experience an emergency, are hospitalized, or are confined to your home, please call the Church Office at 317-852-3195 to arrange for visits or to receive the sacraments.
+When you register at the hospital, you are encouraged to indicate that you are Catholic.
+If you are calling after hours for an emergency, please call the Church Office at 317-852-3195 and press 5.

 Holy Orders/Vocations

-The Sacrament of Holy Orders is received by a man who is ordained to serve as a deacon, priest or bishop.
-Additionally some men and women have chosen to dedicate their lives to living as a religious brother or sister typically in a religious community.
-Anyone considering a religious vocation or serving as a priest should contact our pastor, pastoral associate or the Vocation Office of the Archdiocese of Indianapolis.
+The Sacrament of Holy Orders is received by a man who is ordained to serve as a deacon, priest, or bishop.
+Additionally, some men and women have chosen to dedicate their lives to living as religious brothers or sisters, typically in a religious community.
+Anyone considering a religious vocation or serving as a priest should contact our pastor, pastoral associate, or the Vocation Office of the Archdiocese of Indianapolis.
 The phone number of the vocation office is 317-236-1490.